momolibrary/momolibrary/content/posts/e03_finite_and_infinite_games.en.md

 ---
-title: "Finite and Infinite Games"
+title: "Finite and Infinite Games-en"
 summary: "A Vision of Life as Play and Possibility"
 date: 2022-09-10T13:04:41+08:00
 draft: false